Toutorsky Mansion: Post-Toutorskys

 After Maria’s death in 1988 and Basil’s in 1989, the university rented some rooms to students for $1 a month to keep the house occupied.
-University officials sought $1.5 million for the house, but ultimately sold it December 1990 for $808,000 and used the proceeds to endow a piano studio and a scholarship fund named for Toutorsky.
+University officials sought $1.5 million for the house, but ultimately sold it in December 1990 for $808,000 and used the proceeds to endow a piano studio and a scholarship fund named for Toutorsky.

 The buyer was Bruce Johnson, who owned a Dupont Circle firm that performed historic renovations.
 He pronounced it fundamentally sound, and planned some painting, patching and plastering.
 Ultimately, he added air-conditioning and bathrooms.
 The building received much restoration and cosmetic work in preparation for a 1992 fundraising event called ”National Symphony Orchestra Decorators' Show House.”
 Johnson used the building to host other community events, meetings and other gatherings.
 These included ”Broadway Cares” benefits for AIDS/HIV research and treatment that featured live performances by cast members of ”Angels in America” and other shows visiting the Kennedy Center.
 Johnson and his partner Keith Kreger also rented out rooms in the house to members of the DC LGBT community, celebrated authors, political biographers, writers for national publications, political organizers, and others.

 In 2001, realtor Humberto Gonzalez bought the property for $2.2 million.
 He sought to run it as a 16-room bed-and-breakfast inn and event venue, but nearby residents objected, and the city ultimately granted him a license to offer just six rooms for rent.
 In 2008, Gonzalez began seeking to sell the mansion.

 In February 2011, Gonzalez sold the house for $5.75 million to the Republic of the Congo, which announced plans to move its embassy to the property.
 In subsequent hearings before the Foreign Mission Board of Zoning Adjustment, which rules on applications to locate embassies, Congolese government officials asked to add a driveway to the front yard.
 The board rejected the request, and the officials promised not to pave over the front yard, whereupon the board approved the application to move the embassy.
 In September, Congo broke their promise, paving the front yard with concrete and removing three large trees in the process.
 The Congolese government was then ordered by the U.S. State Department and the District of Columbia Department of Transportation to remove the concrete and restore the yard by December 17.
 Congo began complying with the order on the deadline day.